 The global market for electronic waste recycling has increased tremendously in recent years, even as the lifespan of these items has shortened.
 As more of these products end up in landfills and recycling facilities, policymakers face a new challenge.
 The majority of individuals are unaware of the potentially harmful consequences of the rising usage of computers, monitors, and television.
 The hazardous elements in these goods represent a health concern when they are disposed of in landfills or destroyed.
 When electrical items are disposed of improperly, they have the potential to harm the environment.
 As more e-waste is disposed of in landfills, environmental pollutants are anticipated to become more prevalent, increasing the risk of neurological illnesses.
 The short lifespan of most electronic products—less than two years for computers and cell phones—is a key contributor to the growing e-waste problem.
 The majority of developing countries lack the waste removal infrastructure and technical capabilities needed to ensure safe hazardous waste disposal.
 In these countries, e-waste has been connected to several health issues.

-The global electronic waste recycling market has been segmented on the basis of material and sources.
+The global electronic waste recycling market has been segmented on the basis of materials and sources.

 The global market for electronic waste recycling has witnessed significant growth over the forecast period due to the increasing electronic waste across the globe and rising employment opportunities in developing countries.
 There are several domestic, regional, and global players operating in the electronic waste recycling market who continuously strive to gain a significant share of the overall market.